 Ok, we're just going to say it: Candlelight is a must at any and all wedding-related events.
-After all, it is the key to a successful party (as event planner extraordinaire Rebecca Gardner so perfectly noted, here).
+After all, it is the key to a successful party.
 The reason: It's a known fact that people have more fun in a dimly lit room.

 And while we're all about having a fun wedding, there's another benefit of candlelight that we're even more into: the look!
 As you'll see in this gorgeous photo gallery (featuring photos from BRIDES real weddings), an open flame is downright gorgeous IRL and on film.
 Seriously, picking our favorite candle photos was a challenge in itself!
 That's because all those flickering flames project an amber glow, which just so happens to be universally flattering.
 Yes, that means you, your partner, and all your guests will look even more beautiful in a candlelit room.
 (And if you don't believe us, you're more than welcome to consult your photographer for a second opinion.)